 - It is completely impossible to lose the "game", as the opponent racer does not move.
 Even if you download the patch to make the opponent rig move, it still stops short of the finish line.
 If it does somehow manage to cross it, the game crashes (or sometimes does nothing at all and still has you win) because there is no programmed failure state.

 - Sometimes the game's code has trouble distinguishing between starting and finishing, so you might win the race the moment you begin.

-- Game-Breaking Bug: It would be easier to count which things work properly than things that don't.
+- Game-Breaking Bug: So many that it would be easier to count which things work properly than things that don't.

 - Invisible Wall: Non-existent.
 You can drive off the edge of the world and not only stay there, but keep going with practically no end.

 - Long Song, Short Scene: The game contains some surprisingly catchy music... if it plays.

 - Obvious Beta: More like Obvious Alpha.
 Programming-wise, this "game" represents less than a day's work for an experienced developer.
-The game is completely devoid of collision detection, and aside of the ground itself, you can drive through anything you encounter.
-This includes even bridges, which should allow you to drive on them, but instead you just sink into them and drive on the bottom of the dry lake.
+The game is completely devoid of collision detection, and aside from the ground itself, you can drive through anything you encounter.
+This includes even bridges, which should allow you to drive on them, but instead you just sink through them and drive on the bottom of the dry lake.

 - To add insult to injury, the game is an utter memory vampire - if you pull up Task Manager, you'll see that the game somehow uses 50% of available memory, way more than it should.

 YOU'RE WINNER !